Dec. 17, 2020 update

 Welcome to the 2021 NSAF Indoor Nationals!
 Registration is NOW OPEN for the meet, scheduled for March 11-14, 2021, at the state-of-the-art Ocean Breeze Athletic Complex in Staten Island, N.Y.
 The meet is expanding to four days for the first time, including a day devoted to Freshman and Middle School events, in addition to the usual Championship and Emerging Elite divisions.

 Our hopes and plans are to host the meet as has been described above, but the date and location of the NSAF Indoor Nationals could change depending on local COVID-19 protocols.
 While registration is now open, the NSAF will not accept payment until there is absolute certainty that the meet will be held.
 That determination should be around the middle of January.

-Registration will open on a yet-to-announced day this fall.
-The meet information pages on this site will be updated as new details become available.
+The NSAF Indoor Nationals meet information pages on this site will continue to be updated as new details become available.

 The Championship races are for those who have made the qualifying standards for those events.
 The Emerging Elite is for those who have not quite made those standards.
 The Emerging Elite Division is open to any high school athlete who has made the Emerging Elite standards, whether they be Freshman, Sophomores, Juniors or Seniors.